Culver City station

 Culver City station is an elevated light rail station on the E Line of the Los Angeles Metro Rail system.
 The station is located on a dedicated right-of-way alongside Exposition Boulevard — between the intersection of Venice Boulevard and Robertson Boulevard on the west and the intersection of Washington Boulevard and National Boulevard on the east.
 The station is located in the city of Culver City, California, after which the station is named.

 Service

 Hours and frequency

-E Line trains run every day between approximately 4:30 a.m. and 12:30 am.
-Trains operate every ten minutes during peak hours Monday through Friday, every twelve minutes during the daytime on weekdays and all day on the weekends after approximately 8 a.m. (with 15 to 20-minute headways early Saturday and Sunday mornings).
-Night service is every 20 minutes.
+E Line trains run every day between approximately 4:30 a.m. and 12:30 a.m.
+Trains operate every ten minutes during peak hours Monday through Friday, every twelve minutes during the daytime on weekdays and all day on weekends after approximately 8 a.m. (with 15 to 20-minute headways early Saturday and Sunday mornings).
+Night service runs every 20 minutes.

 Connections

 As of 15 December 2024, the following connections are available: